aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

 ### Endpoint

-If you create an endpoint from an `EndpointConfig`, Amazon SageMaker launches the ML compute instances and deploys the model or models as specified in the configuration.
+When you create an endpoint from an `EndpointConfig`, Amazon SageMaker launches the ML compute instances and deploys the model or models as specified in the configuration.
 To get inferences from the model, client applications send requests to the Amazon SageMaker Runtime HTTPS endpoint.
 For more information about the API, see the